Jystro/speedtest-logger/README.md

 ## Usage

 Just clone the repository with git and set the environmental variables before using docker-compose to start the stack.
 As an alternative, edit `docker-compose.yml` to manually set the env variables
+You can set the INTERVAL variable to 0, but keep in mind getting the speedtest results takes about 15 seconds

 You can then go to https://yourIP:8086 and login to edit the dashboard